In Stock

 Harvest

-Black currants are ready to harvest from early summer, once the berries are fully coloured and slightly soft to the touch.
-Pick entire clusters when most berries have ripened.
+Black Currants are ready to harvest from early summer, once the berries are fully coloured and slightly soft to the touch.
+For best flavour, pick entire clusters typically a week after they have turned black, allowing the berries time to fully ripen and develop their rich sweetness.
 Fruit production begins from the second year.
 Berries can be frozen or processed into jams, juices, or sauces.
 They will keep in the fridge for a few days, but for longer storage, it’s best to freeze them immediately after picking.

 With good care, black currant plants remain productive for 10 to 15 years, producing their heaviest and most reliable crops from years 3 to 8.
 Regular pruning and soil maintenance help keep yields strong throughout their lifespan.
 Being self-fertile, a single plant is enough to produce fruit.